-- where can i buy provera in uk Online Brochure – providing product and company information.
+- Online Brochure – providing product and company information.
 For companies selling services and even products business-to-business.

 - Blog – showing expertise in a subject area (see our blog).
 Great for professionals who need to show their expertise in their field.

 - Portfolio – stimulating interest through examples of current and past work (see our portfolio).
 Perfect for creative businesses like architects, photographers, and wedding planners.

 The Southport Marketing site is a combination of an online brochure, blog and portfolio.
 There’s no reason why a website can’t be just one type or all four types of websites.
 It all comes down to what your customer wants, and how much of the customer journey you want them to have online.

 You can then chose several types of functionality for your website.
 You’ve probably seen all of these before on other websites you’ve visited, but I bet you didn’t stop and think about how you could apply them to your business:

 - Contact Forms – so customers can contact you without you publishing your email address for pesky spammers